-- 4.2.1 Representative Models shall be selected for testing per the following requirements: - i.
-For qualification of an individual product model, a product configuration equivalent to that which is intended to be marketed and labeled as ENERGY STAR is considered the Representative Model; - ii.
-For qualification of a product family that does not include a Type 1 DFE, the highest energy using configuration within the family shall be considered the Representative Model.
+- 4.2.1 Representative Models shall be selected for testing per the following requirements for products both sold as new and remanufactured. - i.
+For certification of an individual product model, a product configuration equivalent to that which is intended to be marketed and labeled as ENERGY STAR is considered the Representative Model; - ii.
+For certification of a product family that does not include a Type 1 DFE, the highest energy using configuration within the family shall be considered the Representative Model.
 Any subsequent testing failures (e.g., as part of verification testing) of any model in the family will have implications for all models in the family. - iii.
-For qualification of a product family that includes Type 1 DFE, the highest energy using configuration of the Imaging Equipment and highest energy using DFE within the family shall be tested for qualification purposes.
+For certification of a product family that includes Type 1 DFE, the highest energy using configuration of the Imaging Equipment and highest energy using DFE within the family shall be tested for certification purposes.
 Any subsequent testing failures (e.g., as part of verification testing) of any model in the family and all Type 1 DFEs sold with the Imaging Equipment, including those not tested with the Imaging Equipment product, will have implications for all models in the family.
-Imaging Equipment products that do not incorporate a Type 1 DFE may not be added to this product family for qualification and must be qualified as a separate family without a Type 1 DFE. - 4.2.2 A single unit of each Representative Model shall be selected for testing.
+Imaging Equipment products that do not incorporate a Type 1 DFE may not be added to this product family for certification and must be certified as a separate family without a Type 1 DFE. - 4.2.2 A single unit of each Representative Model shall be selected for testing. - 4.2.3 All units/configurations for which a Partner is seeking ENERGY STAR certification, must meet the ENERGY STAR requirements.
+For remanufactured products, the Partner must 748 assign the certified configurations an identifier in the model name/number that is unique to 749 ENERGY STAR certified configurations.
+This identifier must be used consistently in 750 association with the certified configurations in marketing/sales materials and on the 751 ENERGY STAR list of certified products (e.g. model A1234 for baseline configurations and 752 A1234-R for remanufactured ENERGY STAR certified configurations).

-4.3 International Market Qualification
+4.3 International Market Certification

-4.3.1 Products shall be tested for qualification at the relevant input voltage/frequency combination for each market in which they will be sold and promoted as ENERGY STAR.
+4.3.1 Products shall be tested for certification at the relevant input voltage/frequency combination for each market in which they will be sold and promoted as ENERGY STAR.